ethersphere/swarm-docs/sw^3/storage.rst

 .. [#] There is no measure to prevent double receipting, i.e., the same node can sell storage insurance about the same chunks to different parties.

 If a node is unable to produce either the refutation or the receipts, it is considered a proof that the node had the chunk, should have kept it but deleted it.
 This process will end up blaming the custodians for the loss.
-If syncronisation was correctly followed and all the nodes forwarding kept their receipt, then eventually the blame will point to the node that was closest to the chunk to be stored at the time the request was received. if an audit request for a chunk is not responded to, the audit request is delegated to the guardian, and travels the same trajectory as that the original store request  (see :numref:`figure %s <fig:normaloperations>`).
+If syncronisation was correctly followed and all the nodes forwarding kept their receipt, then eventually the blame will point to the node that was closest to the chunk to be stored at the time the request was received.
+If an audit request for a chunk is not responded to, the audit request is delegated to the guardian, and travels the same trajectory as that the original store request  (see :numref:`figure %s <fig:normaloperations>`).
 Analogously, if a chunk is not found and the case is escalated to litigation on the blockchain, then finger pointing will also follow the same path (see :numref:`figure %s <fig:failure-and-audit>`) [#]_ .

 .. rubric:: Footnotes